USBE Logo MIDAS Logo

 Alignment Material aligns with Utah World Languages Core Standards across all levels of language and intercultural competencies.
 Includes specific references to ACTFL-aligned performance benchmarks (e.g., IL, IR, IC, PS, PW, CPP, CP, CIA).
 Material aligns with most Utah World Languages Core Standards and references several core competencies.
 Material aligns with a few standards but lacks comprehensiveness or clarity in standards application.
 Content does not align with the Utah World Languages Core Standards.

 The material provides reference to the Utah Core levels (Novice, Int, Advanced) and includes ACTFL's 5 Cs.
-The units include the modular can-do statements (interpretive, presentational and interpersonal) however the ACTFL indicators (Novice Low, Mid, etc) are not present within the units.
-Providing these indicators may assist students in understanding where their level is and where they need to be by end of year.
+The units include the modular can-do statements (interpretive, presentational and interpersonal).
+Beginning of each unit outlines goals related to communication standards.

 Navigation Educators and students can navigate the material independently.
 Instructions are clear and understandable.
 The material is well organized The material contains understandable instructions.
 Students may need some educator support.
 The material is only usable with direct educator support.
 Instructions are unclear, and navigation is difficult.